 When to Go:

 The mountain is open and available all year long.
-Our favorite time to go is in winter because the crowds are significantly lower, but of course you’ll need to prepare for very cold temperatures.
+Our favorite time to go is in winter because the crowds are significantly lower, but of course, you’ll need to prepare for very cold temperatures.
 Summer will be busy, but as long as you know what to expect then you’ll have a great time.
 As with any tourist attraction in China, avoid public holidays whenever possible.
+This is a full-day trip, so plan accordingly.

 Hua Shan Facts:

-First, let’s get the basics covered.
 Hua means flower and Shan means mountain.
-So in English, this is Floral Mountain.
-The mountain is one of five Great Mountains known all over China for having a long history of religions significance, which add to its popularity.
+So loosely translated, the name means Floral Mountain.
+Hua Shan is one of five Great Mountains known all over China for having a long history of religious significance, which adds to its popularity.
 Five separate peaks make up the area, which are:

 – North Peak: 1614m (5298 feet)